SMAPPNYU/smappboard/README.md

 location
 ```

+#static

+static files for css, bootstrap, themes, etc

+#templates

+jinja2 templates for displaying the pages of our flask app

+#tests

+tests for the flask app

 #development

+core app logic is in app.py, idecided against using models, views and separating out all the code as for this dashboard this created a lot of extra uneeded complexity. complexity that was difficult to maintain and keep the dashboard working (you can see this in the old dashboard, [smapp-twitter-admin](https://github.com/SMAPPNYU/smapp-twitter-admin). if the ink breaks look inside the sandbox which also functions as a graveyard.)

 if you try to run the oauth routes for twitter (specifically the /login route) it will complain at you with [this issue](http://stackoverflow.com/questions/37950999/twitter-oauth-with-flask-oauthlib-failed-to-generate-request-token):